-Affirmation meditation, like many forms of meditation, is usually highly personal.
-It's oftentimes used as a way to promote self-confidence and behavior change.
-Ever been in a situation that you found yourself saying, "I can do this" or "I got this".
+Affirmation meditation, like many forms, is usually highly personal.
+Oftentimes, used as a way to promote self-confidence and behavior change.
+Ever been in a situation that you found yourself saying, “I can do this” or “I got this”.
 These are types of self talk phrases to put your mind in a more positive light, away from the opposite, negative self-talk.

-Now does it always work, it's probably unlikely, and there is certainly limited studies out there to explore this concept to it's entirety, it seems.
+Now, does it always work?
+Probably unlikely.
+There are limited studies out there to explore this concept to it’s entirety, it seems.
 However, there have been studies looking at self-affirmation and how it activates parts of the brain systems.

 Similar to visualization, saying words or phrases, or creating positive mental images can stimulate certain parts of the brain that would also be stimulated as if you were experiencing those specific situations.
-In the case of repeating things like affirmation or even mantra's could lead your brain to take them as factual.
+In the case of repeating things like affirmation or even mantra’s, may lead your brain to take them as factual.